 This post appeared as a featured free lessons newsletter.
 If you’re not already on our mailing list you can join here.

-Since Little Dip was published we’ve created so many balance resources that they’re now a Deep Dive:
+Since this Little Dip was published we’ve created so many balance resources that they’re now a Deep Dive:

 Not yet a Feldenkrais Project Patron?
 Click here to learn about Patron-level donation.
 You’ll support our freely-offered lessons and gain access to over 75 more lessons, including our best resources for better balance.